 Nonselective herbicide: A nonselective herbicide can wipe out everything it touches.
-They’re best for spot applications in places where you don’t want any vegetation, such as the cracks in your sidewalk or driveway, or along a fence.
-Nonselective herbicides kill weeds, but can also easily take out desirable plants.
+They’re best for spot treatments in places where you don’t want any vegetation, such as the cracks in your sidewalk or driveway, or along a fence.
+Nonselective herbicides kill weeds, but can also easily take out desirable plants like grass and flowers.

-The next terms you need to look for on the labels are topical and systemic.
+The next terms to look for are topical and systemic.

 Topical herbicides: These contact herbicides kill only that part of the weed that the herbicide touches — the part above the ground.
 They work best on small, annual weeds.

 Systemic herbicides: They pass through the plant and control weeds by taking the entire plant out, roots and all.
 They’re effective on perennial weeds.